Weddings

 Use the Sanctuary and Narthex for up to three hours on the day of the rehearsal, including one hour for the rehearsal itself (although the rehearsal usually takes less than an hour).

-Use of the Sanctuary, Narthex, Fellowship Hall, Kitchen, Bride’s Room and Groom’s Room for up to five hours on the day of the wedding, including an hour for the wedding itself (although weddings usually take less than an hour).
+Use of the Sanctuary, Narthex, Fellowship Hall, Kitchen, and the two wedding party rooms for up to five hours on the day of the wedding, including an hour for the wedding itself (although weddings usually take less than an hour).

 Use of storage space for up to three days, including the day of the wedding.